Mar del Plata: History

-1857–1874: The Portuguese entrepreneur José Coelho de Meirelles, taking advantage of the country's abundance of wild cattle, built a pier and a factory for salted meat near Cabo Corrientes, but the business only lasted a few years.
+1857–1874: The Portuguese entrepreneur José Coelho de Meirelles, taking advantage of the country's abundance of wild cattle, built a pier and a factory to produce and export salted meat near Cabo Corrientes, but the business lasted only a few years.

 1874–1886: Patricio Peralta Ramos acquired the now abandoned factory along with the surrounding terrain, and founded the town on February 10, 1874.
 Basque rancher Pedro Luro bought a part of Peralta Ramos land for agricultural production.
 First docks also erected around this time.

-1886–1911: The railway line from Buenos Aires, built by the Buenos Aires Great Southern reached Mar del Plata in 1886; the first hotels started their activity.
-The upper-class people from Buenos Aires became the first tourists of the new born village.
+1886–1911: The railway line from Buenos Aires, built by the Buenos Aires Great Southern reached Mar del Plata in 1886; the first hotels were founded around the station stop.
+Upper-class people from Buenos Aires traveled by train to become the first tourists of the developing seaside village.
 They also established a local government that reflected their conservative ideals.
-Build-up of a French style resort.
+Gradually a French style resort was built.

 On 19 July 1907, the provincial legislature approved a bill that declared Mar del Plata as a city.

-1911–1930: The residents, mostly newly arrived emigrants from Europe, demanded and obtained the control of the Municipality administration.
-The socialists were the mainstream political force in this period, carrying out social reforms and public investment.
-The main port was also built and inaugurated in 1916.
+1911–1930: The residents, mostly newly arrived emigrants from Europe, demanded and obtained control of the Municipality administration.
+In this period socialists were the mainstream political force; they carried out social reforms and public investment.
+The main port was built and inaugurated in 1916.